5l1v3r1/Define-a-Statistical-Hypothesis-with-IMDB-Movie-Ranking-Data/README.md

 # Correlation of "Citizens' Evaluations About Foreign Movies" in The Shade of "Governments' Official Policy"
 ## A Study of in The Example of US Citizens Voting about Iranian and Russian Movies

-My theoretical hypothesis is; “The evaluations of citizens’ voting about foreign movies are not influenced by the governments' official policy”.
+My theoretical hypothesis is; “__The evaluations of citizens’ voting about foreign movies are not influenced by the governments' official policy__”.

 Because of the exhaustive hypothesis, it is not easy to collect data.
 So I decided to restrict the hypothesis in the example of the US and its politically affair tense countries; Russia and Iran.
 I used “the ratings of US citizens about Iranian and Russian movies” and “the ratings of Non-US people about Iranian and Russian movies” data from IMDB.